DrEmpiricism/Optimize-Offline/README.md

 ### About Microsoft DaRT 10 ###

 Integrates the Microsoft 10 Diagnostic and Recovery Toolset with additional debugging tools.
-Since these tools run in a Preinstallation Environment and are quite powerful, it's wise to be aware of what they do prior to using them and to NOT integrate them into images that will be used by multiple people.
+Since these tools run in a Preinstallation Environment and are quite powerful, it is wise to be aware of what they do prior to using them and to NOT integrate them into images that will be used by multiple people.

 > Microsoft Diagnostics and Recovery Toolset (DaRT) 10 lets you diagnose and repair a computer that cannot be started or that has problems starting as expected.
 By using DaRT 10, you can recover end-user computers that have become unusable, diagnose probable causes of issues, and quickly repair unbootable or locked-out computers.
 When it is necessary, you can also quickly restore important lost files and detect and remove malware, even when the computer is not online.
 [Microsoft Document](https://docs.microsoft.com/en-us/microsoft-desktop-optimization-pack/dart-v10/)